flapjack/flapjack.io/jsonapi-status.md

 TIMESTAMP: unix timestamp (number of seconds since 1 January 1970, UTC)
 DURATION: period of time in seconds, integer
 STATE: one of 'ok', 'warning', 'critical', or 'unknown'

-NB: a bulk query adds entity names to the CHECK hash (see example 2).
 ```

 **Notes:**